spacedeck/spacedeck-open/README.md

 - Write and format text with full control over fonts, colors and style
 - Draw, annotate and highlight with included graphical shapes
 - Turn your Space into a zooming presentation
-- Collaborate and chat in realtime with teammates, students or friends
+- Collaborate in realtime with teammates, students or friends
 - Share Spaces on the web or via email
-- Export your work as printable PDF or ZIP
+- Export your work as printable PDF or ZIP (currently being fixed, stay tuned)

 # Use Cases